SciML/SciMLSensitivity.jl/docs/src/neural_ode/neural_ode_flux.md

-# Neural Ordinary Differential Equations with Flux.train!
+# Neural Ordinary Differential Equations with Flux

 All of the tools of DiffEqSensitivity.jl can be used with Flux.jl.
 A lot of the examples have been written to use `FastChain` and `sciml_train`, but in all cases this